Battle of Broken Hill: Immediate events

-The actions were seen as representative of enemy aliens and Germans in the area were the focus of violence, as it was believed that the Germans had agitated the assailants to attack.
-On the evening of Friday 1 January an angry mob burnt the local German Club to the ground, cutting the hoses of the firemen who came to fight the flames.
-Afterwards, the mob marched over to a nearby camp used by Afghan camel drivers, but were prevented from attacking the settlement by the police and military.
-There was no further violence against the Afghan community.
+On Monday, 4 January, the local military and several policemen arrested eleven "alien enemies resident in Broken Hill".
+The arrests were carried out without incident.
+The numbers and nationalities of those detained were six Austrians, four Germans and one Turk.

-The next day the mines of Broken Hill fired all employees deemed enemy aliens under the 1914 Commonwealth War Precautions Act.
+The next day, the mines of Broken Hill fired all employees deemed enemy aliens under the 1914 Commonwealth War Precautions Act.
 Six Austrians, four Germans and one Turk were ordered out of town by the public.
 Shortly afterwards, all enemy aliens in Australia were interned for the duration of the war.